docker/labs/security/seccomp/README.md

 - A Linux-based Docker Host with seccomp enabled
 - Docker 1.10 or higher (preferably 1.12 or higher)
+- This lab was created using Ubunti 16.04 and Docker 17.04.0-ce.
+If you are using older versions of Docker you may need to replace `docker container run` commands with `docker run` commands.

 The following commands show you how to check if seccomp is enabled in your system's kernel:

    Check from Docker 1.12 or higher
    ```
    $ docker info | grep seccomp
    Security Options: apparmor seccomp
    ```
    If the above output does not return a line with `seccomp` then your system does not have seccomp enabled in its kernel.

    Check from the Linux command line
    ```
    $ grep SECCOMP /boot/config-$(uname -r)
    CONFIG_HAVE_ARCH_SECCOMP_FILTER=y